Leave this site

 Interview conducted by a panel of Sussex Police representatives.
 This interview will be based upon the competency and values framework.

-This is when we begin our pre-employment checks which consist of a medical questionnaire and vetting.
+This is when we begin our pre-employment checks which consist of a medical questionnaire, references and vetting.
 Other pre-employment checks may apply depending on each role.

 If you have any questions about any roles or the recruitment process, please contact [email protected].